Quiet Quitting Your Marriage

 3. There is an intentional shift of your attention away from your marriage, and toward finding ways to make yourself happy, without your spouse.
 The emotional connection begins to unravel, creating distance that continues to grow as you build a wall around your heart.

 4. You stop turning to your spouse for comfort and support.
 They are no longer ‘your person’.
 Instead you find yourself turning to a family member or best friend as the first person you call when something happens.
-Even worse, you find someone outside of your marriage who gives you the love and attention you desire from your spouse.
+Even worse, you find someone outside of your marriage who gives you the attention you desire from your spouse.

 5. You consciously choose to give up on your marriage.
 The decision to ‘quiet quit’ is made without talking about it to your spouse.
 Things become more peaceful between you because you are no longer fighting for change.
 This creates a false sense of ‘happy,’ but the sad reality is, there’s no-one left on the dance floor of your relationship.
-This is where your marriage comes to die even though you stay together.
+This is where your marriage comes to die even, though you stay together.

-It’s no secret that marriage is THE most challenging relationship you will ever be in.
 Improving it not only impacts you and your spouse; you’re also modeling what a healthy relationship looks like to your children, and for generations to come.

 Previous